 The lovely blend of river rocks and granite slabs for the pathway is impressive to look at.
 The differing path design looks excellent and unique.
 The curved path adds some design elements to the landscape.

 This looks far better than a plain blend of cement-made pathways that often get cracked or have the problem of weeds growing underneath them.

 Here is another straightforward way to change your pathway using stones.
 The nicely laid out rocks and the floor make it smooth to walk.
 The stone edges give you nice tracking while walking or driving through it.

-The night light bulbs embedded in stone makes it easier to use pathways even at night.
-The granite wall looks good, separating the green bushes behind.
+The night light bulbs embedded in the stone make it easier to use pathways even at night.
+The granite wall looks good, separating the green bushes behind it.
 You can get creative to experiment with a different type of landscape.

 5. Large Rocky Pond

 A backyard pond is a great attraction for visitors and homeowners alike.
 Pond made of heavy boulders and stone pathways gives you a natural feel.

 If you have a bigger backyard and some money to spend, choosing this design is the best option.